stipefrkovic/emissions-data-web-app/README.md

   - docker-compose
   - README
   - OpenAPI specification

 - Andro

   In order of contribution:
+  - Front-end
+  - Back-end
-  - first thing
+  - OpenAPI specification
-  - second thing
+  - README

 - Christopher

   In order of contribution: